paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-030-community-reinvestment.md

 (3) as deemed necessary by the appropriate Federal financial supervisory agency, for an institution that has received a rating of less than “satisfactory record of meeting community credit needs” at its most recent examination under [section 2903 of this title](./chapter-030-community-reinvestment.md#section-2903).

-**(b) No exception from CRA examinations in connection with applications for deposit facilities** A regulated financial institution described in subsection (a) of this section shall remain subject to examination under this chapter in connection with an application for a deposit facility.
+**(b) No exception from CRA examinations in connection with applications for deposit facilities** A regulated financial institution described in subsection (a) shall remain subject to examination under this chapter in connection with an application for a deposit facility.

-**(c) Discretion** A regulated financial institution described in subsection (a) of this section may be subject to more frequent or less frequent examinations for reasonable cause under such circumstances as may be determined by the appropriate Federal financial supervisory agency.
+**(c) Discretion** A regulated financial institution described in subsection (a) may be subject to more frequent or less frequent examinations for reasonable cause under such circumstances as may be determined by the appropriate Federal financial supervisory agency.